monsoorchy/cypressautomation/README.md

 ### Test Case 1: Validate the EMI pie chart

-1. Launch the application URL
+1. Launch the application URL.
-2. Go to the Home Loan tab
+2. Go to the Home Loan tab.
-3. Provide the specified values in the application and calculate the EMI
+3. Provide the specified values in the application and calculate the EMI.
-4. Validate the output of your code with numbers in the application
+4. Validate the output of your code with numbers in the application.
+5. Home Loan Amount: 25L, Interest Rate: 10%, Tenure: 10 Years.
+6. Home Loan Amount: 50L, Interest Rate: 7.5%, Tenure: 15 Years.
+7. Check availability of pie chart.
+8. Read the numbers from both the sections of the pie chart and Pass the step if its greater than zero, else fail it.

 Example: